 Another common question I get when talking about going from corporate to confident entrepreneur is something like, “OK Katrina.
 So you are helping women who know they want to step out of corporate and start their own business, that’s cool.
 But how do you help them overcome the fear of leaving the corporate world?

 First, let me tell you.
 We are ALL afraid.
 All of us!
 I am a confident, direct, handle my crap type of person, but I was terrified.
 For the same reasons we are all terrified, “what if I can’t make the same money I’m making now, what if I become less of a person than I am now, who will I be without this job, and ultimately . . . what if I fail?!”

-Tons of questions that swirl in our brain.
+Tons of questions swirl in our brains.
 “I see everyone else doing it, but if I do it and fail . . . it’s because I’m no good.”
 That’s truly our fear.

 Stop worrying about what might happen.
-Instead of focus on setting goals, getting a mentor or a coach, and learn how to ensure your success.
+Instead of focusing on setting goals, getting a mentor or a coach, and learning how to ensure your success.

 As I continue to tell you, Tony Robbins says the chokehold on the growth of any business is the leader: 80% of success is psychology.

 I need you to believe you can do it if I am going to then teach you HOW to do it.

 My role is to help you have the right mindset (the 80%) and then I teach you the strategies (the 20%).
 I give you both, but you have to maintain the 80% to move forward.